This post may contain affiliate links. Please see my disclosure policy for more details.

 Are you looking for a family friendly condo to stay at in Destin, Florida?
 Before you book a place you’ll want to check out my completely honest Magnolia House at Destin Pointe review.
 My family recently stayed here and I’m sharing our honest thoughts and whether we would recommend your family to stay here too.

 As we pulled off of Gulf Shore Drive into Destin Pointe we were both pleasantly surprised at the adorable community that surrounds Magnolia House.
 The houses in the community are absolutely beautiful and picturesque of what you’d think of a beach community.
+You can tell that they’re made with the utilization of mixed fleets.
 As we talked with residents on our stay, we learned that some of the houses are rented out while others have full-time residents.
 (Who wouldn’t want to live here!)

 Destin Pointe is not a gated community but felt like a very safe place the entire time we were there.
 The grounds are kept very clean and beautifully manicured.
 It is a quiet community which is a perfect place to bring a family.